 A similar research project, funded by National Science Foundation (NSF) and from Defense Advanced Research Projects Agency (DARPA) aims to develop a technology that allows brain-to-brain communication.
 The program, called MOANA (which stands for Magnetic, Optical, Acoustic Neural Access) is directed by Jacob Robinson, associate professor at Rice University.
 It is Robinson who developed a method for remotely hacking the brain of a fly.

 How did the researchers hack the fly's brain?

-To turn this channel on and off at will, the researchers injected test flies for nanoparticles that responded to a magnetic field.
+To turn this channel on and off at will, the researchers injected test flies with nanoparticles that responded to a magnetic field.
 The genetically modified insects were then placed in an enclosed area with an electromagnet on top and a camera to record their activities.

 When the researchers activated the electromagnet, the electric field heated the nanoparticles, which activated the neurons, with the result you can see in the short video below.

-Analyzing the videos of the studies, the researchers found that the time interval between the activation of the electromagnet and the growth of the wings was less than half a second.
+By analyzing videos of the studies, the researchers found that the time interval between the activation of the electromagnet and the growth of the wings was less than half a second.
 “By combining experts in genetic engineering, nanotechnology and electrical engineering, we were able to put all the pieces together and prove that this concept works,” Robinson said in a press release.

 Robinson sees some good in it.
 He is confident that this ability to accurately activate cells, after fly tests, will be useful in studying the human brain, in the development of brain communication technology and in the treatment of brain-related disorders.
 The team is focused on developing a technology that will help restore vision in people even if their eyes aren't working.
-It aims to achieve this by stimulating parts of the brain associated with vision to make sense of sight in the absence of functional eyes.This is also true, even if the tests are financed by DARPA and the first devices of "electronic telepathy" are unlikely not to be the prerogative of the soldiers.
+It aims to achieve this by stimulating parts of the brain associated with vision to make sense of sight in the absence of functional eyes.This is also true, even if the tests are financed by DARPA and the first "electronic telepathy" devices are unlikely to be the prerogative of soldiers.